 On 11 March 2020, Transport for NSW announced details of the review of the point to point transport sector to be led by Sue Baker-Finch.

 Ms Baker-Finch, who has extensive executive and non-executive leadership experience in commercial, government and not for profit sectors, commenced the review on 18 March.
 She has been a leader in the business chamber movement at both NSW and Illawarra region levels for over a decade and has a good understanding of issues and challenges impacting business in transforming economies.

-Ms Baker-Finch is consulting with industry and other stakeholders from regional NSW and metropolitan centres, and calling for submissions.
+Ms Baker-Finch consulted with industry and other stakeholders from regional NSW and metropolitan centres, and called for submissions.

-The evolving situation with the coronavirus (COVID-19) means face-to-face meetings will not be possible.
-Transport for NSW is supporting Ms Baker-Finch to put in place effective and accessible alternative options.
+The evolving situation with the coronavirus (COVID-19) meant face-to-face meetings were not possible.
+Transport for NSW supported Ms Baker-Finch to put in place effective and accessible alternative options.

 Any questions about the review may be emailed to firstname.lastname@example.org.